cnorick/curse-of-strahd-notes/Locations/Tser Pool Encampment (G).md

 >My cards grant me sight into the Threads of Fate that bind us all.
 They told me that champions were coming to the land and that I would guide them on their path.

 #### [[Card Reading]]
->	Madam Eva clears the table in the middle of the room.
+>Madam Eva clears the table in the middle of the room.
 She takes out a roll of black velvet from a chest nearby and carefully rolls it out on the table.
 From the chest she also pulls a crystal ball, and a deck of cards.
 You've all seen these cards before in your dream.
-She then cuts the cards into two separate decks, and begins to draw from the top, laying the cards in a cross shape in the middle of the table.
+She then cuts the cards into two separate decks and says "this is the high deck and this is the common deck", and begins to draw from the top, laying the cards in a cross shape in the middle of the table.

 - Perform the actions as you say them
 -